 is your contingent workforce program tailored to your needs?

-A generic, ‘one-size-fits-all’ approach isn’t good enough if you want to get the best results out of your contingent labor program.
-You should be looking for a tailored solution that is designed to reflect the unique characteristics and needs of your organization.
+A generic, 'one-size-fits-all' approach isn't good enough if you want the best results out of your contingent labour program.
+It would help if you were looking for a tailored solution designed to reflect your organization's unique characteristics and needs.

-There are many reasons why flexible staffing practices that have worked well enough in the past may no longer be fit for purpose.
+There are many reasons why flexible staffing practices that have worked well enough in the past may no longer be suitable.

-If the business is going through a phase of rapid growth or expanding into a new geographical region, for example, you need a workforce solution that can meet your changing labor requirements in a cost-efficient way.
+Suppose the business is going through a rapid growth phase or expanding into a new geographical region, for example.
+In that case, you need a workforce solution that can meet your changing labour requirements in a cost-efficient way.

 are you working with more suppliers than you need?